StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 * An overview of the comapny and the main product i.e. the tour.
 * A text area with link to entice the user to explore the full tour itinerary.
 * A text area with link to entice the user to explore the full list of options available to customise the tour.
 * A testimonial section to help build trust with the user.
+* Newsletter sign-up form so that the company can stay in contact with the user and work on building their trust until they are ready to book the tour.

 ***itinerary.html***
 * The full tour itinerary
-* The tour inclusions
+* The tour inclusions & Exclusions

 ***add-ons.html***
-* The full list of optional pre & post tour add-on's.
+* The full list of optional pre & post tour add-ons.

 ***gallery.html***
 * An image gallery to visually re-encfore the quality and value of the tour.

 ***contact.html***
-* A multi-functional contact form that can handle enguiries, quotes & bookings.
+* A multi-functional contact form that can handle enquiries, quotes & bookings.

 Objects common to all pages will be located in the ***footer***
 * Social media links to help re-enforce the brand, to stay connected with the user and for users to use as a promotion tool on our behalf.
-* A subcription form so that we can stay in contact with the user and work on building their trust until they are ready to book the tour.

 ![Information Architecture](./assets/images/ia.png)